-Grants received from the States of Guernsey as a capital cost towards the cost of housing schemes are recognised in turnover on a systematic basis over the useful life of the asset excluding land (the accruals method) in accordance with the SORP.
+Grants received from the States of Guernsey as a capital cost towards the cost of housing schemes are recognised in turnover on a systematic basis over the useful life of the asset (the accruals method) in accordance with the SORP.
 Prior to satisfying the recognition conditions (e.g. development grant is recognised on practical completion of new build properties), such grants are held as deferred income on the Statement of Financial Position.
-At the balance sheet date £96,788,150 (2021: £89,741,181) was held as deferred Grant income.
+At the reporting date £96,496,673 (2023: £96,163,925) was held as deferred grant income.

 Where land has been donated by the States of Guernsey, or transferred from the States of Guernsey at a valuation below market value, the difference between the current market value at the date of transfer and the transfer price is treated as a grant received.
-Land grant is recognised on the date of conveyance and subsequently recognised in turnover on a systematic basis over the useful life of the asset (the accruals method) in accordance with the SORP.